awsdocs/aws-mobile-developer-guide/doc_source/aws-mobile-cli-reference.rst

     ?
 Do you want to host your web app including a global CDN? (y/N)

-Execute :code:`awsmobile push` after using :code:`awsmobile <feature> enable` to to update the awsmobile project in the cloud.
+Execute :code:`awsmobile push` after using :code:`awsmobile <feature> enable` to update the awsmobile project in the cloud.

 .. _aws-mobile-cli-reference-disable: